-When setting up an altar to an Orisha, it is wise to include the Orisha's tools.
+When setting up an altar for an Orisha, it is wise to include the Orisha's tools.
 These tools, also called herramientas, represent aspects of the Orisha and the phenomena they govern.
 Most of the tools are a combination of traditional items familiar to the Yoruba people before the Transatlantic slave trade, and objects they encountered in the Americas.
 While not traditional parts of West African culture, objects like metal crowns, ox-drawn plows, and metal chalices all found their place among the tools of the Orishas.

+By following your tradition and properly honoring your Orisha through the creation of an altar and the use of their traditional tools, you can strengthen your spiritual connection.
 Most Orishas have their own distinct set of tools, and a sopera to hold both the tools and fetish stones (otá).
 Some of these include:

 Inle is a hunter and healer who dwells where rivers meet the sea.
 His tools consist of a trident wrapped in snakes (similar to a caduceus or staff of Asclepius), three fish, a spear, and a bow.
 These represent prosperity, in the form of the bounty of the land and seas.
 His sopera is usually blue and green, and some of them cleverly incorporate fish motifs.

 Yemaya is the beautiful goddess of the sea, while Olokun is often named as her husband, father, or sometimes even combined with her.
 As an ocean deity, Yemaya-Olokun's tools are frequently made of lead -- the only metal salt water will not corrode.
 Her tools are a moon, symbolic of her role as mother to the Orishas, and a sun, symbolic of power, life, and her ability to extinguish it.
 A pair of oars represent balance, while an anchor represents stability.
 A life preserver symbolizes her willingness to save those in need.
-Lastly, mermaid represents her beauty and connection to the ocean's mystery.
+Lastly, the mermaid represents her beauty and connection to the ocean's mystery.

 One of Olokun's tools is a doll with a snake in one hand and a mask in the other, to represent life and death.
-Her soperas are predominantly blue or blue and white ceramic, and contain seven black, smooth stones and eighteen cowries as well as her tools.
+Her soperas are predominantly blue or blue and white ceramic and contain seven black, smooth stones and eighteen cowries as well as her tools.

 Using the Orishas' Tools